RossCurry/RossCurry/README.md

 I work well in teams and I'm definitely a people person.
 When I get stuck on something I keep coming back until I get it.

-Before coding I've been in managing roles in bars, restaurants and coffeeshops.
+Before [Codeworks](https://codeworks.me/software-engineering-bootcamp/) I've been in managing roles in bars, restaurants and coffeeshops.
 I'm mad for music and love making noise with synths and drum machines!